Welcome, friend!

-{an introduction from me to you}
+{my introduction from me to you}

-of England came at just the right time.
-A new beginning and making all things new.
+This is my new beginning and making all things new.

-view from my writing desk
+my writing desk

 2. Catalyst

 I'm a child of the plains of Colorado.
-Blue jeans and boots, old time fiddlers and farmers, and the first PRCA cowboys and cowgirls.
+Blue jeans and cowboy boots, old time fiddlers and farmers, and the first PRCA cowboys and cowgirls.
 I feared people, horses, and change.
 I started writing when I could hold a pencil.
 Lines and lines of O's.
-And I was proud of every page.

 3. Handwriting

 Meaningful.
 Intentional.
 Satisfying.
+Flowing.

 4. Ritual